How to Start a Legal Consultancy Business in Dubai (2026)

 7. Apply for Trade License

 It takes about 1-3 weeks to get a Dubai free zone license and 2-6 weeks to get a mainland license.
-Working with a local business setup consultant can help streamline the process.
+Working with the best legal consultants or other experienced legal professionals can help streamline approvals and reduce legal challenges.

 8. Apply for an Establishment Card